Heartbeat (Enrique Iglesias song): Critical reception

 Robbie Daw of Idolator called the song a "fragile and beautiful" track, whilst his colleague, Becky Bain, said that the song is a "perfect match for the duo's voices".
 Bain also said "['Heartbeat'] is thankfully kept under-produced, letting the emotions of both singers (who keep their vocals to a breathy, yearning coo) shine through."
 In his review for AllMusic, Stephen Thomas Erlewine said that the song is not an old-fashioned ballad, instead it "draws on the chilly textures of [singer-songwriter/producer] Ryan Tedder."
 Nick Levine of Digital Spy gave the song four out of five stars and described "the beats that mimic the pulse of a pounding chest, the simple-but-effective piano hook, the lyrics about "stealing your heart away" as cheesy.

 Live performances

 Iglesias and Scherzinger appeared together to perform the song live on UK day-time TV programme, This Morning on 8 October 2010.
 He performed it live on Dancing with the Stars in Denmark on 22 October 2010.
 The following week it debuted at number five on the Danish Singles Chart.
-He also performed in live on The X Factor in Australia on 1 November, with DJ Havana Brown replacing Nicole Scherzinger.
+He also performed in live on The X Factor in Australia on 1 November, with DJ Havana Brown replacing Scherzinger.
 The duo reprised their performance at the Capital FM's Summertime Ball.
 They performed "Heartbeat" during Iglesias' set.